JonathanWoollett-Light/defences-against-label-poisoning/README.md

 # Defences against label poisoning 🛡️☣️

-So I did this as a part of a university courework, [here is my report that went with the coursework](https://docs.google.com/document/d/1xGeCsTluex3-LeXJUQFmcZaMPhFfNahzu_bGJQOA2bs/edit?usp=sharing) if you care to read my frankly subpar writing.
+So I did this as a part of a university courework, [here is my report that went with the coursework](https://docs.google.com/document/d/1xGeCsTluex3-LeXJUQFmcZaMPhFfNahzu_bGJQOA2bs/edit?usp=sharing) if you care to read my frankly subpar writing (although it explains everything a bit more explicitly).

 An illustration of 2 basic defences against gathering inaccurately labelled data.